 Diagnosing HS as early as possible is important.
 This can be difficult, as HS can often be misdiagnosed as an infection.
 The average diagnosis time has been reported to be seven years from the first sign of symptoms.

 It’s important for HS patients and people who think they may have HS to see a dermatologist who is trained to recognize and manage the disease.
 While many treatments have played a role in the management of HS, there has been no FDA-approved medication for the treatment of HS.

-HUMIRA, or adalimumab, a prescription medication, is the first and only approved treatment for moderate to severe HS in adults.
+HUMIRA, or adalimumab, a prescription medication, is the first and only approved treatment for moderate to severe HS in people 12 years and older.

 Worldwide, millions of people suffer from some type of HS, which can range in severity.
 It is estimated that up to 200,000 people have moderate to severe HS in the U.S. That's more than four and half times the capacity of the average professional baseball stadium.
 It's important to know that you are not alone and you are not to blame.

-Ask your dermatologist about HUMIRA, the first and only treatment approved by the FDA for moderate to severe hidradenitis suppurativa in adults.
+Ask your dermatologist about HUMIRA, the first and only treatment approved by the FDA for moderate to severe hidradenitis suppurativa in people 12 years and older.